 I am motivated to understand and relate to people from all walks of life.
-I seek to support my clients in their journey of self-reflection and healing through fostering a non-judgemental therapeutic relationship while incorporating empathy, genuineness, reliability and unconditional positive regard.
+I welcome individual, couples, as well as family counselling as I seek to support all of my clients in their journey of self-reflection and healing through fostering a non-judgemental therapeutic relationship while incorporating empathy, genuineness, reliability, and unconditional positive regard.
 I have been working in the mental health field since 2014 and volunteered for many years with CHIMO Crisis Line where I had to…

 My professional life began in education.
 With my Bachelor’s in Education, I worked in private schools in the Fraser Valley.
 I took a hiatus from work outside the home to welcome and care for our four children.
 As the kids moved into middle school, I returned to do graduate work.
 My interest in the field of counselling began after I battled complex postpartum depression after our fourth baby..

 As a fellow human being I am intimately acquainted with my own experiences of pain.
 As a therapist my heart is to accompany others so that they may not have to walk through their pain alone, as this often compounds the suffering that is endured.

 Counselling can be a life changing process, one that some of us put off for many years.
 Whether counselling is something that has been on your mind for a while, or it is a crisis situation that brings you in, I look forward to meeting you and walking with you on your journey.
 At this time I am working exclusively online.

 Fort Langley location